 $ gm convert -list formats #check that the expected image formats are supported $ gm convert -list fonts #check if fonts are available $ gm convert -list delegates #check if delegates (external programs) are configured as expected $ gm convert -list colors #check if color definitions may be loaded $ gm convert -list resources #check that GraphicsMagick is properly identifying the resources of your machine

-1. To display or view an image from the terminal, run following command.
+To display or view an image from the terminal, run the following command.

 $ gm display girlfriend.jpeg

-2. To resize an image with new width, specify a width and height will auto scale proportionally as shown.
+To resize an image with a new width, specify a width and height that will auto-scale proportionally as shown.

 $ gm convert -resize 300 girlfriend-1.jpeg girlfriend-1-resize-300.jpeg $ gm display girlfriend-1-resize-300.png

-You can also define a width and a height, and the command will resize the image to that dimensions without altering the proportions.
+You can also define a width and a height, and the command will resize the image to that dimension without altering the proportions.

 $ gm convert -resize 300x150 girlfriend-1.jpeg girlfriend-1-resize-300x150.jpeg $ gm display girlfriend-1-resize-300.png